MelanieCarolineP/BinarySearchTree/README.md

 # Data Strucures course
-Includes Binary Search Tree, with supporting tests and a file that uses BST to operate on fractions
+Includes balanced Binary Search Tree file with supporting tests and a file that uses BST to operate on fractions